Clean Energy Canada | New law makes it easier for British Columbians to buy electric cars

-- Another BC Hydro report found that one in three British Columbians expect their next car to be an EV.
+- One in three British Columbians expect their next car to be an EV, according to BC Hydro:

 - In June and July of 2018, Clean Energy Canada called all 322 dealerships in B.C. that qualify for the province’s EV rebate program and found that: